xogeny/salvage/README.md

 This still leaves other types of values like `Buffer`, `Uint8Array`, *etc*. unhandled.
 If `salvage` encounters a value that it doesn't know how to handle, it will throw an exception.

+## To Do

+I've tried to create a representative set of test cases and I have 100% coverage for the test cases I have.
+But I'd really like to have more test cases to make sure the code is robust to as many weird corner cases as I can find.

+Another potential future enhancement would be to be able to use `salvage` in the context of `Observables` to preserve identity for `next` values in a stream.